How does Codacy support GitLab Cloud?#

-- The members of the Group will be able to join or request to join Codacy
+The members of the Group will be able to join or request to join Codacy

-If you have repositories that do not belong to any Group, you can still add those on Codacy directly under My Repositories.
+	If you have repositories that do not belong to any Group, you can still add those on Codacy by choosing your "personal" organization.

 	Currently, the integration between Codacy and GitLab Cloud has the following limitations:

 	- Users that are deleted from GitLab are not automatically removed from Codacy.
 These users must be manually removed from Codacy, namely to ensure that Codacy only bills seats corresponding to active users.

 	- Renamed Group paths are not automatically renamed on Codacy, causing Codacy to stop analyzing the repositories in those groups.
 You must click the button Synchronize in the settings of the corresponding Organization on Codacy to synchronize the Group path and resume the analysis of the repositories.

 	- Deleted Groups are not automatically deleted from Codacy.
 However, you can manually delete the corresponding Organizations from Codacy.